 Question 4: Will my instructors be notified if I use the services from this program?

 In most instances your instructors will not be notified.
 This is a confidential service.
 However, if you utter language or demonstrate behavior in the classroom or on campus that makes you a threat to yourself or others, your instructors may refer you to the services and will be informed when you are cleared to return to the classroom.
 Instructors are encouraged to recommend the services to students who disclose or demonstrate that they have personal challenges that are impeding their academic progress.

 Question 5: How do I access the services?

 There are several methods for accessing the services.
-You may self-refer, which is the preferred method.
+You may self-refer, which is the preferred method and you simply call GEE Resolutions at 321-631-8569 to start the assistance process.
 Instructors and staff may also refer you if they feel you need counseling support or feel that you or others are in imminent danger based on your behavior or perceived verbal threats.